 The monthly figures shall be obtained by adding up all of the individual final hourly Allocated Quantities of all of the individual Gas Days for that particular Month.

-Monthly allocation overview for Interconnection Points (MIPA report)
+Monthly allocation overview for Interconnection Points and Installation Points (MIPA report)

 Two monthly Allocation overviews shall be made available to Network Users not later than the tenth (10th) Business Days of the following month.
-Both contain daily information for the Interconnection Points on which the Network User is active.
+Both contain daily information for the Interconnection Points and Installation Points on which the Network User is active.

-The one overview provides aggregated data from all Network Users combined and contains the following information for each Interconnection Point:
+The one overview provides aggregated data from all Network Users combined and contains the following information for each Interconnection Point or Installation Point :

 The aggregated data of the Daily Confirmed Quantities of all Network Users combined